-Khalifa Abubakar Urban designer and masterplanner Founding Director, West Port Architects
+Khalifa Abubakar Urban designer and masterplanner Founding partner, West Port Architects

-Khalifa Abubakar is a co-founding director of West Port Architects.
-Since its establishment in 2016, the practice has been shortlisted on multiple bids and competitions, recognized in the Architectural Foundation's publication 'New Architects 4' and, most recently, profiled in the Architects' Journal '40 Under 40' list.
-Khalifa trained in architecture and urban design, and has delivered small urban interventions, assisting on city-wide masterplans and outline planning applications for schemes set to deliver 1,000+ new homes in the UK and overseas. www.westportarchitects.co.uk
+Khalifa Abubakar is a co-founding partner of West Port Architects.
+A small, award winning practice specialising in bespoke residential design, exhibitions and cultural interventions.
+The studio has won and been shortlisted on multiple bids and competitions, recognised in the Architectural Foundation's 'New Architects 4' and profiled in the Architects' Journal '40 Under 40' list.
+Trained in both architecture and urban design, and passionate about public practice, Khalifa has ongoing involvement as an urban design officer for local authorities.

+www.westportarchitects.co.uk